-To tell you the truth, all cruise holidays will be cheap – if only you follow our ten recommendations to avoid hidden costs.
+To tell you the truth, all cruise holidays can be cheap – if only you follow our recommendations to avoid hidden costs.

 Though, it can become an expensive affair if you aren’t careful about the hidden costs in a cruise holiday.
 These hidden costs are generally optional in nature and hence don’t get covered in your all inclusive package deal which you would have negotiated.

 A major reason for these hidden costs is the new business model of the cruises, where a low upfront fee ensures you come aboard, and then they make most of the profit by providing additional services in the ship.

 Below we list ten hidden costs, which have the potential of making cruising expensive.
 Avoiding these hidden costs is answer to your question of – How to have a cheap cruise holiday.

 1. Avoid the Shore Excursions offered by the cruise liner

 In whichever port the cruise ship halts, the cruise liners offer shore excursions which cost over and above the all inclusive package you bought.
 The cruise liner will keep a markup over what the tour operators are selling these shore trips for – and this is one of their major sources of income.

 If you want to keep your cruise cheap, we strongly recommend getting off the cruise ship and touring the shore on your own.
 When you are on your own, you can decide to do this shore excursion for free or at a nominal cost by contacting the tour operator yourself.